Supplemental Security Income (SSI) for Children: A Guide for Parents

 - The condition(s) must have lasted, or be expected to last, at least 1 year or result in death.

 The application process for SSI takes patience, organization, and perseverance.
-To begin the application process, parents can contact SSA by phone (800-772-1213) or in person at a SSA local office.
+To begin the application process, parents can contact SSA by phone (800-772-1213) or in person at an SSA local office.
 You must also complete a child disability report (https://secure.ssa.gov/apps6z/i3820/main.html) which can be done online or by paper.
-Be sure you apply AND complete the child disability report!
+Your child's care team can provide assistance with completing the disability report.

 For more information about the application process for SSI for a child visit: https://www.ssa.gov/disabilityssi/apply-child.html